racket/racket/collects/realm/chapter10/readme.txt

-This chapter implements a graphical version of the "dice of doom" game from Barski's "Land of Lisp".
+This chapter implements a GUI version of the "dice of doom" game from Barski's "Land of Lisp".
 To play or to experiment, open the file

 	 source.rkt